-In this article, I will tell you about my experience when I went to a psychosomatic (psychiatric-like) clinic for the first time in my life because my job was too hard.
+In this article, I will tell you about my experience when I went to a mental health clinic for the first time in my life because my job was too hard.

-I tried to get a medical certificate ... that's why I knocked on the door of the psychosomatic clinic ...
+I tried to get a medical certificate ... that's why I knocked on the mental clinic's door ...

-I went to a psychosomatic clinic because work was too hard and I couldn't stop crying.
+I went to Menkli because the work was too hard and I couldn't stop crying.

 Not anymore.Everything had reached its limits.